 The great thing here is, that no unnecessary requirements are defined and all inputs from different stakeholders (business, IT, development) lead to one common goal = application.

 Overall this will result in a first test-able and use-able prototype that’s ready within days instead of weeks.
-Customer feedback and usability checks can – therefore – happen in a more agile way than traditionally.
+Customer feedback and usability checks can – therefore – happen in a more agile way.

 This results in projects being developed two to five times faster than usual.